weisJ/jsvg/README.md

 - :ballot_box_with_check:: The element is partially implemented and might not support most basic features of the element.
 - :x:: The element is currently not supported
 - :warning:: The element is deprecated in the spec and has a low priority of getting implemented.
-- :microscope:: The element is an experimental part of the svg 2.* spec.
+- :test_tube:: The element is an experimental part of the svg 2.* spec.
 It may not fully behave as expected.

 ## Shape and container elements